leoluKL/ADTUI/README.md

 A more comprehensive platform is in [Azure IoT Rocks Platform](azureiotrocks-platform.md) , which including ADT UI and other Azure IoT services.
 It is a B2C platform so anyone can use it for a taste of Azure IoT without need for Azure subscription.

 ### New Feature update
+- Mouse over twin or connection line will flah information
 - ADT DTDL model can be created with GUI in application
 - Rehaul UI to be align with the coming cloud host platform version
 - Ehance editing functionality so you can easily creat right angle edge segments (like 90 degree) and align nodes in horizontal or vertial level